 Whether visiting attractions or enjoying a gelato (or three), Europe with kids is the perfect opportunity to build memories with your quickly sprouting squad.

-When looking to travel to Europe with your family you have a whole host of options.
+When looking to travel to Europe with your family, you have a whole host of attractive options.

-So in order to compile a helpful list of best places to travel in Europe with kids, we called on the help of well-travelled families to share their expertise of travelling with their kids around this beautiful continent.
+So to compile a helpful list of the best places to visit with kids in Europe, we called on the help of well-traveled families to share their expertise in traveling with their kids around this beautiful continent.